-In addition to this report, we communicate our Conflict Minerals activities in our annual Sustainability Report and in our Conflict Minerals sourcing policy.
+In addition to this CMR, we communicate our conflict minerals activities in our annual Sustainability Report and in our conflict minerals sourcing policy.
 All are available on our company website at www.microchip.com.

 The information on our website is not incorporated into this CMR.